Status

 Protocol Plan:

-Subjects, including healthy volunteers and patients with an infection or with an allergic or autoimmune condition who consent to participate in this study, will undergo standard medical procedures to obtain biological specimens.
-Samples may be collected at clinic visits by study staff or at home by the participant and shipped to the NIH by the participant.
+Participants, including healthy volunteers and patients with an infection or with an allergic or autoimmune condition who consent to participate in this study, will undergo standard medical procedures to obtain biological specimens.
+Samples may be collected at clinic visits by study staff, at outside laboratories or healthcare providers, or at home by the participant and shipped to the NIH by the participant.

 Study Duration:

-Individual subjects may donate samples as often as permitted by their institution s guidelines.
+Individual participants may donate samples as often as permitted by their institution s guidelines.
 The IRB-approved protocol will remain open and undergo annual continuing review by the IRB.

 Endpoints: